MicrosoftDocs/OfficeDocs-SharePoint/migration/spmt-workflow-overview.md

 >[!Note]
 >This feature is currently in public preview, and subject to change.

 Workflows created with SharePoint Server  or SharePoint Server Designer can be migrated to Power Automate using the SharePoint Migration Tool (SPMT).

 ## What is supported

-**Supported versions**

-SharePoint Server 2010, 2013 workflows
-SharePoint Designer 2010, 2013 workflows

-**Supported SharePoint Server & SharePoint Designer out of the box (OOTB) workflows:**
-- Approval workflow
-- Collect feedback workflow
-- Collect signature workflow
-- Three-state workflow
+Using the SharePoint Migration Tool (SPMT), you can now migrate:
+- **SharePoint Server 2010 out-of-the-box (OOTB) workflows** to Power Automate including: Approval, Collect Feedback, Collect Signature, and Three-state workflows
+- **SharePoint Server 2010 and 2013 Designer (SPD) workflows** to Power Automate
-- List library workflows and content-type workflows (not site workflows)
+- List, library workflows and content-type workflows (not site workflows)
 - Workflow definitions and associations (not workflow history data)

 >[!Note]